jfcere/ngx-markdown/README.md

 ### Other application modules

-Use `forChild` when importing `MarkdownModule` into other application modules to allow you to use the same parser configuration accross your application.
+Use `forChild` when importing `MarkdownModule` into other application modules to allow you to use the same parser configuration across your application.

 ```diff
 import { NgModule } from '@angular/core';